tr3ck3r/linklight/exercises/networking_selfpaced/exercises/0-0-create-lab-environment/README.md

 Connect the routers together as per the diagram.
 RTR1 and RTR2 are to be connected on G0/0 to one another, RTR1 should connect to RTR3 on G0/1, and RTR2 should connect to RTR4 on G0/1.
 ## Step 6

-Use the configuration provided for the Cisco devices:
+Use the following minimal configuration provided for the Cisco devices (there might be room for improwe:

 ### RTR1
 ```